bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 help us evaluate and improve our tools and process.

 Personally, I am finding that the "out of book" experience is helping me rediscover my childhood fascination with programming.
-Something I almost forgot I had.

 ## Building the Game

-Using Core.async I was able to build the game in a fairly straight forward manner.
-Addressing each part of the game sequentially as it came up.
+Using ClojureScript and core.async I was able to build the game in a fairly straight forward manner by addressing each part of the game sequentially as it came up.
 I made no real effort to be clever.
-There are side effects everywhere.
 There are very few pure functions.

 Writing this game is another exercise to help me learn more about Clojure and core.async, so take my Clojure idioms with a grain of salt.